 Should I take medicine for the flu?

-Dr. Saccocio recommends using Tylenol or ibuprofen to reduce fever.
+You can use Tylenol or ibuprofen to reduce fever.
 There’s also an antiviral medication called Tamiflu and a couple of others that may be appropriate.
 Contact your primary care provider or use a virtual care option for next steps.
-“We have a flu season every year, so we’re prepared to manage it,” said Dr. Saccocio.
-“We know the steps to help stop the spread.”

 Fight the flu